Platform Guide

 How Shopify Collective Works

 Sell products from other Shopify stores — no inventory, no commission.
-Setup guide for retailers & suppliers.
+Requirements, supported countries, payments and margins for retailers and suppliers.

 Listen to a short brief of this article